-The following table shows the number of common shares issuable to our named executive officers pursuant to our share award plan and stock option plan as at December 31, 2015:
+The following table shows the number of common shares issuable to our named executive officers pursuant to our incentive award plan as at December 31, 2016:

-Common Shares issuable as at December 31, 2015
+Common Shares issuable a as at December 31, 2016

-(1) (3) % (2)
+(1) (2) % (3)

-Performance-based awards 913,500 0.3
+Performance-based awards 1,238,500 0.3%

-Stock options (4) 15,000

-Total 928,500 0.3

 - (1) We have, in our sole and absolute discretion, the option of settling the value of the notional common shares underlying the award, in cash or common shares.
-We will not determine the payment method until the payment date, or some reasonable time prior thereto. - (2) Represents the number of common shares issuable as a percentage of our issued and outstanding common shares as at December 31, 2015. - (3) Does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x for the performance-based awards.
-If the payout multiplier was 2x, the total number of common shares would increase to 1.8 million, which represents 0.6% of our issued and outstanding common shares as at December 31, 2015. - (4) There were no stock options granted in 2015.
+We will not determine whether the payment method will take the form of cash or common shares until the payment date, or some reasonable time prior thereto. - (2) Does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x for the performance-based awards.
+If the payout multiplier was 2x, the total number of common shares would increase to 2.5 million, which represents 0.7% of our issued and outstanding common shares as at December 31, 2016. - (3) Represents the number of common shares issuable as a percentage of our issued and outstanding common shares as at December 31, 2016.

-For further information regarding the outstanding options and share awards held by our named executive officers, see "Outstanding Option-Based and Share-Based Awards" and "Award Incentive Plan - Value Vested or Earned During the Year" below.
+For further information regarding the share awards held by our named executive officers, see "Outstanding Share-Based Awards" and "Award Incentive Plan - Value Vested or Earned During the Year" below.